What Does Pet Insurance Cover

 • Unanticipated harm, such as swallowing a foreign item or breaking a bone, among other things.

-• Examinations (such as magnetic resonance imaging (MRIs), blood tests, and x-rays)
+• Examinations (such as magnetic resonance imaging (MRIs), blood tests, and X-rays)

 • Costs of an urgent medical checkup